 Team Seed Buying Tips

-Aside from giving in to the temptation of buying seed packs in every shop I see them in, I still get a bulk order from DT Brown Seeds.
+Aside from giving in to the temptation of buying seed packs in every shop we see them in, I still get a bulk order from DT Brown Seeds.
 A huge variety with some excellent guidance.
 Perhaps my favourite part is that they dispatch the seeds/bulbs/seed potatoes at the time of year that they are ready to go in the ground.
 How clever is that!

 You could take a store-bought potato and chit it by placing it on a window sill on a clean and dry surface (an egg crate is a popular choice).
 Sometimes they sprout by themselves in the cupboard.
 It is however generally felt that you will get a far better quality of potato after all your efforts when using specifically bought seed potatoes.
 The seed potatoes and can be purchased along with your seeds online or at your local garden centre.